Wireless Quantum Key Distribution in Indoor Environments: Introduction

 Since its introduction by Bennett and Brassard in 1984~\cite{bennett1984quantum}, QKD has seen many field realizations \cite{SECOQC2009,TokyoQKDNetwork2011,Chinanetworks2009} with the capacity to generate verifiable security in data transmission even in the presence of an eavesdropper, Eve, who is assumed to have an unlimited computational power.
 In the original BB84 protocol~\cite{bennett1984quantum}, the light source was assumed to emit perfect single photons.
 However, in practice, it is now possible to use, without enduring a severe penalty, weak coherent laser pulses to approximate single-photon pulses.
 The progress with single-photon detectors has also been tremendous with quantum efficiencies as high as 93\% and dark counts as low as one per second are now achievable~\cite{marsili2013detecting}.
-Such developments have resulted in QKD being demonstrated over both optical fiber and free-space channels~\cite{QKD307km}~\cite{Zeilinger_Decoy_07}.
+Such developments have resulted in QKD being demonstrated over both optical fiber and free-space channels~\cite{MDI400km, Zeilinger_07_Decoy}.
 Today, various QKD systems are also commercially available.
-Systems such as Clavis by ID Quantique in Switzerland~\cite{idquantique} and SQBox by SmartQuantum in France~\cite{smartquantum} are already in the market.
-In order to support a wider group of end users, QKD networks are also being developed across the world.
+Examples are Clavis by ID Quantique in Switzerland~\cite{idquantique} and various products by QuantumCTek in China~\cite{QuantumCTek} that contributes to the 2000-km-long QKD link between Beijing and Shanghai.
+Other companies, such as Toshiba Research Europe Limited ~\cite{Toshiba_CRL} and British Telecom who are contributing to the UK national quantum network, are also heavily involved with the R\&D aspects of the technology.
+The latter examples represent QKD networks that are being developed across the world, in order to support a wider group of end users.
 The focus of most of these efforts is, however, mainly on the core networks~\cite{TokyoQKDNetwork2011}, or the wired access to such a backbone~\cite{frohlich2013quantum}.
-This work widens the QKD adoption by proposing wireless indoor QKD.
+This work widens the QKD adoption by looking into \textit{wireless} indoor QKD.